-Theatre III, Theatre Production III

-Prerequisite: Theatre Production II; Audition and teacher approval
+Theatre III, Theatre Production IIICourse Number: 2929PEIMS #03250900Credit: 1, Full YearPrerequisite(s): Theatre Production II; Audition and teacher approval

 Deepening students' understanding of concepts taught in Theatre Production II, this course asks students to make informed choices in the process of creating live productions.
 This course requires a great deal of motivation as classroom discussions and projects are often student-led.
 Major areas of study for this class are sound, lighting, stagecraft, rigging, design, and production management.
 As students move through this third course in the sequence, success is measured in the ability to synthesize and adapt knowledge to solve ever-larger production problems, typically through increased responsibility for production leadership.
 To apply the concepts taught, extensive after school involvement in productions and other after school events is required.
 The Theatre Production I-IV courses are offered during a common instructional period.
 This course requires extended rehearsals (evenings and weekends).